1914 Auckland Rugby League season: Fourth grade

+The fourth grade competition was terminated early owing to so many of its players enlisting in the military forces.
+City Rovers won the championship.

 Representative fixtures

 Auckland began the representative season with a match with the touring England side who were on their first ever tour of New Zealand.
 Film footage exists of the match and is archived on the New Zealand Archive of Film, television and Sound Ngā Taonga website.
 Auckland was defeated 34–12 in front of 13,000 paying spectators at the Auckland Domain which allowed Auckland Rugby League to collect £519 and 2 shillings.